 Here’s what you need to know about the actual loan terms as a Canadian:

-- Down payment: Plan for 30% down.
-On loan amounts above $200,000, some lenders will go to 25% down (75% LTV).
+- Down payment: Plan for 25-30% down.
+On loan amounts above $200,000, most lenders price at 25% down (75% LTV); below that threshold expect 30%.

 - Rate buydowns are available.
 Unlike Canada, many US lenders let you pay upfront to buy your rate down.
 If you want to drop your rate by a full percent, you can often do it for a fee.
 Great tool if you’re optimizing for cash flow.